7 Sparkling Safety Tips For A Dog-Proof Christmas Tree

 To help you prepare for a safe holiday season (and keep your Christmas tree upright and in one piece), here are a few tips to keep in mind before getting your Tannenbaum on:

-- Don’t Drink the Water: It’s not only an homage to the Dave Matthews Band, but also a serious concern.
+It’s not only an homage to the Dave Matthews Band, but also a serious concern.
 Some dogs see the water in the tree base as an evergreen-flavored thirst quencher.
-But did you know that it could contain fertilizers, bacteria and sometimes Aspirin (from the tree, all dangerous and poisonous for your dog.
+But did you know that it could contain fertilizers, bacteria and sometimes Aspirin (from the tree), all dangerous and poisonous for your dog.
 Here’s a tip – dogs and cats hate the texture of tin foil.
 Cover the base tree base with it to keep pets at a safe distance.If you’d rather be safe than sorry, substitute your natural tree for an artificial one.
 This will offer some peace of mind since it doesn’t need any water.

-- Needles Aren’t Vegetables: Needles may look and smell tasty to a dog, but they’re not part of his balanced breakfast.
+Needles may look and smell tasty to a dog, but they’re not part of his balanced breakfast.
 Those prickly needles aren’t digestable and can lead to vomiting.
 Be sure to sweep and vacuum the area on a daily basis to avoid this inedible issue.
 In addition to an upset stomach, the needles can scratch, puncture, or irritate your dog’s throat or the lining of his stomach.
 This may not be a life-or-death situation, but it can cause a lot of unnecessary discomfort that you will want to avoid this holiday season.

-- Fancy Ornaments: You love and cherish them.
+You love and cherish them.
 You can’t wait to display them on your tree for everyone to admire.
 Put puppies doesn’t get that they’re not toys.
 Keep them on hold for a few years until your puppy is older and understands that ornaments aren’t to play with.
-Until then, get plastic or wood ones and hang them high enough where he can’t reach.
+Until then, get plastic or wood ones.

 This may sound a bit of holiday buzz kill, but relax – this too shall pass.
 Puppies grow up and dogs can be trained.
 At some point, you’ll be able to show off your wonderful ornaments, put plenty of gifts back under the tree and enjoy the tree in all its splendor.